 Nope, not dramatic at all.

 Which is what I did today.
+AND I have a short little video to show you the process!

 The Chocolate Mousse has a few steps…but trust me none are hard at all…AND like I said before this is a great recipe to use.
 It’s stable enough to layer between cakes, or even stand on it’s own.